dnlynbuenvs/BCITGO_V5/000_ProjectDocumentation/Project Creation Flow Guide.md

 _______________________________________
 ### 1. Modify `appsettings.json` to Add the Connection String ####

-At the top of
+At the top of:
 ```csharp
 {
   "Logging": {
 ```

-add
+add the code below:
 ```csharp
 {